Lie groupoids determined by their orbit spaces: Introduction

 This rarely inherits a manifold structure, and even its topology may be trivial.
 This happens for the Kronecker foliation of the 2-torus, given by lines of irrational slope.
 However, $M/G$ inherits a diffeology from $M$, which is more robust: the leaf space of the Kronecker foliation has non-trivial diffeology.

-A diffeology is a generalized smooth structure on a set $X$, introduced by Souriau in the 1980s \cite{Sou79}.
+A diffeology is a generalized smooth structure on a set $X$, introduced by Souriau in the 1980s \cite{Sou79}, though a similar structure was earlier used by Chen \cite{Che77}.
 Diffeological spaces, and smooth maps between them, form a category $\mbf{Diffeol}$.
 The category of manifolds embeds fully and faithfully into into $\mbf{Diffeol}$, and $\mbf{Diffeol}$ is closed under quotients.\footnote{It is a quasi-topos \cite{BH11}.} Therefore we can equip the orbit space $M/G$ with its quotient diffeology.

 We could alternatively view the Lie groupoid itself as encoding the smooth structure of $M/G$.
 In analogy with the fact a manifold structure is an equivalence class of smooth atlases, we say Lie groupoids determine the same transverse structure when they are Morita equivalent.
 We express this in the bicategory $\mbf{Bi}$ of Lie groupoids, principal bibundles, and isomorphisms of bibundles, where Lie groupoids are Morita equivalent if and only if they are isomorphic in $\mbf{Bi}$.
 We form the Hilsum-Skandalis (1-)category $\mbf{HS}$ by identifying isomorphic principal bibundles and forgetting the 2-arrows.